 • Tech.
 Sgt.
 Ashley B. Pruitt, 34, Bardstown, Kentucky

-Heartbreaking Reactions from Family
+Heartbreaking Family Reaction

-“When he opened the door he said, ‘Oh no,’ and I jumped up and ran in there and they were lined up out on the porch,” she recalled. “‘You got to be kidding me.'”
+“When he opened the door he said, ‘Oh no,’ and I jumped up and ran in there and they were lined up out on the porch,” she said. “‘You got to be kidding me.’”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.